lugaxker/SL-wallet/README.md

 Project of a multicurrency lightweight wallet.

+### Done

+`broadcast_transaction.py` Broadcast a transaction on Bitcoin Cash network.

 ### In progress

-`broadcast_transaction.py` : broadcast a transaction on Bitcoin Cash network.
+`transaction.py` Estimate size of transaction in order to compute transaction fees

+### To do

+`wallet.py` (yet to create) Hierarchical Deterministic wallet (BIP-39, BIP-32, BIP-44): deterministic generation of keys and addresses from a 12-words seed phrase.

+`blockchain.py` (yet to create): manage blockchain headers.